xrdocs/multicast/_blogs/future-of-multicast.md

 MVPN traffic does not increase much while unicast bandwidth continues to double every 18-24 months.

 ## add Business Multicast VPN (IR SRv6 MVPN)

-Today:
-Vast majority of customers have Rosen mVPN (profile 0) and mLDP mVPN (profile 14) deployments.
-Cisco will keep on supporting these profiles

-Evolution:
-Segment Routing and Flex-Algo are IPv6

 Suggested:
 Suggested solutions